tucats/gopackages/compiler/README.md

 "factor.solve" is found in the current directory.
 The second and third examples assume the quoted string contains a file path.
 If the suffix ".solve" is not included it is assumed.

+If the import name cannot be found in the current directory, then the compiler uses the environment variables SOLVE_PATH to form a directory path, and adds the "lib" directory to that path to locate the import.
+So the above statement could resolve to `/Users/cole/solve/lib/factor.solve` if the SOLVE_PATH was set to "~/solve"